kailash-manasarovar/statement/docs/timeline/2026/august.md

 - He's been planning things for eternity, and already had our roles set out for us.
 - He knew that, at the right time, regardless of whatever we'd been doing up to that point, we would remember Him.
 - He knew that, from that instant, we would never question His Authority so that we could carry out His Plan exactly as He wants it carried out.
-- So we listen, and he tells us what to say, do, think, and more importantly when.
+- So we listen, and He tells us what to say, do, think, and more importantly when.
 - Just like real spies do.
 It's so wonderful.
 - And we obey Him.
 - And even when things look like a total catastrophe, and we cannot understand anything that's going on, and we're suffering and sad, we still trust the Way He has set us on.